Why Is Integration the Hidden Deployment Requirement in Physical AI?

 The irony: the AI might work perfectly, but the project fails because it can't connect to anything.

-What Physical AI Platforms Must Provide
+What Must Physical AI Platforms Provide for Integration-Ready Deployment?

 Integration capability is a platform requirement, not a deployment add-on: